SmartekWorks/result-export/README.md

 ### Supported platforms

-Unlike SWATHub `v1.5.x` which defines all the supported platforms.
-In version `v1.6.0` and later, the platforms can be any combinations on your laptop, with the specific version of operation system and browsers.
+Unlike SWATHub `v1.5.x` which defines all the supported platforms, in version `v1.6.0` and later, the platforms can be any combination on your laptop, with the specific version of operation system and browser.
 It is in the following format:

 ```
 <OS> <OS Version> + <Browser> <Browser Version>